FromBitToByte/Gurukul/README.md

 ## Dashboard
 * Super User Dashboard
 	* **Add Teachers and Students** to the organization.
-		* points
+		* Enter Name and Email ID of teacher/student and submit, and then they can login to portal using google authentication.
 	* View details of discussion and test rooms created by teachers.
 	* Search any student by his/her emailID and View his/her profile.
 * Teacher Dashboard
+	* **Create/Edit tests**.
+		* Can schedule test start time.
+		* Choose students which can access tests.
+		* Add mcq questions with one correct answer.
+		* View Leaderboard once students have attempted the test.
-	* **Create/Edit tests and discussion rooms**.
+	* **Create/Edit Discussion rooms**.
-	* Choose which student can access the tests and discussion rooms.
+		* Choose students which can enter the room.
+		* Enter Discussion rooms.
+		* Video call and chat with students.
+		* Share screen.
 	* Search any student by his/her emailID and View his/her profile.
+	* View details of test and discussion rooms.
 * Student Dashboard
 	* **Attempt mcq tests** and for every correct answer gets `10 reward points`.
 	* Enter authorized discussion room.